heliossun/LaCoT/rebuttal.md

 > **`Q4-3`**: When doing token level reward approximation I was a bit uncertain where rewards we actually be sampled vs. interpolated from Eq.
 4, can you expand on this a bit?

-The trade-off between accuracy and efficiency motivated our use of approximated rewards based on interpolated steps, which still retain strong performance while being computationally viable.
+We compute the actual reward for every $\lambda$ steps, and apply linear interpolation to approximate the intermediate token-level rewards.
-While $\lambda$=1 (i.e., no interpolation) would give slightly better performance, it is computationally infeasible.
-Following our current training setting, computing token-wise rewards with $\lambda$=1 takes **~50 minutes per sample (long visual CoT sequences)**.
-This requires **~400 hours of training for 1 epoch** on a 3k-sample dataset on 8*80G GPUs.
+This design reflects a trade-off between accuracy and efficiency: while $\lambda$=1 (i.e., no interpolation) would yield slightly better performance, it is computationally prohibitive in practice.
+Under our current setting, computing token-wise rewards with $\lambda$=1 takes **~50 minutes per sample due to the long visual CoT sequences**.
+This requires **~400 hours of training for one epoch** on a 3k-sample dataset using 8*80G GPUs.
+Thus, our interpolated approximation provides a practical and effective alternative that maintains strong performance while significantly reducing training time.